 - Look for the RSPO label to ensure you purchase products made with certified sustainable palm oil.

-- You can also try this Roots & Shoots one-click sustainable palm oil campaign to download the smart shopping app to help you navigate your palm oil choices!
+- You can also try this Roots & Shoots 1-Click sustainable palm oil campaign to download the smart shopping app to help you navigate your palm oil choices!

-We can prevent imminent extinction of species like the orangutan and gibbon with these changes, and indeed we must.
+We can prevent imminent extinction of great apes with these changes, and indeed we must.

 Ceballos, G., Ehrlich, P. R., Barnosky, A. D., García, A., Pringle, R. M., & Palmer, T. M. (2015).
 Accelerated modern human–induced species losses: Entering the sixth mass extinction.
 Science advances, 1(5), e1400253.